Choi states, symmetry-based quantum gate teleportation, and stored-program quantum computing: Preliminary

-A simple example is the 1-bit teleportation with tensor $\{HZ^i\}$, $i=0,1$, $H$ as Hadamard gate~\cite{ZLC00}.
-Note we use $X,Y,Z$ to denote Pauli matrices.
-The usual 2-bit teleportation is obtained as a sequence of two 1-bit teleportation with $\{X^iZ^j\}$ for $X^i=HZ^iH$.
 Now gate teleportation follows from the symmetry of them.
-The 1-bit teleportation has $U(1)$ gauge symmetry: a rotation $X(\theta)$ on the physical leg $p$ is equivalent to $X(\theta)$ on the right logical leg $r$ or $Z(\theta)$ on the left leg $l$.
-We usually treat the left leg as the input for the tensor.
-The 1-bit teleportation also has a $Z_2$ symmetry: $Z_p X_l Z_r$, which induces a $Z_2\times Z_2$ global symmetry for teleportation, which has Pauli operators as the projective representation of it~\cite{Wang19b}.
+The 1-bit teleportation has the $U(1)$ gauge symmetry: a rotation $X_\theta:=e^{i\theta X}$ on the physical leg $p$ is equivalent to $X_\theta$ on the right logical leg $r$ or $Z_\theta$ on the left leg $l$.
+See Fig.~\ref{fig:tensor}, (c).
+The 1-bit teleportation also has a $Z_2$ symmetry: $Z_p X_l Z_r$, which induces a $Z_2\times Z_2$ global symmetry for the 2-bit teleportation, which has Pauli operators as the projective representation of it~\cite{Wang19b}.
+This symmetry point of view also applies to qudit cases with Hadamard replaced by Fourier transform operators.
+This forms the foundation for the computing scheme with cluster states~\cite{RB01,WSR17}.

-The symmetry can be significantly enlarged to $SU(d)$ for general qudit cases when the identity operator is absent from the tensor of teleportation.
-The symmetry relation reads \be \sum_{j}T_{ij} P_j= V^\dagger P_i V \ee for $V\in SU(d)$, $T_{ij}=\T tr(P_i V P_j^\dagger V^\dagger)/d$, and $P_i$ as generalized Pauli operators, namely, the hermitian Gell-Mann operators or the unitary Heisenberg-Weyl operators, which both works, and we find there is no need to restrict to either one of them.
+It is straightforward to see that the symmetry can be significantly enlarged to $SU(d)$ for general qudit cases when the identity operator is absent from the tensor of teleportation.
+The symmetry relation reads \be \sum_{j}T_{ij} P_j= V^\dagger P_i V \ee for $V\in SU(d)$, $T_{ij}=\T tr(P_i V P_j^\dagger V^\dagger)/d$, and $P_i$ as generalized Pauli operators, namely, the hermitian Gell-Mann operators or the unitary Heisenberg-Weyl operators, which both work and we find there is no need to restrict to either one of them.
 The difference between them is a change of basis.
-The matrix $T:=(T_{ij})$ is actually the affine representation of the gate $V$, and it is certainly unitary.
-We will use this symmetry to generalize gate teleportation below.
+The matrix $T:=(T_{ij})$ is actually the affine representation~\cite{BZ06} of the gate $V$, and it is certainly unitary.
+We will use this large symmetry to generalize gate teleportation below.